 Other Blogging Adventures

-In addition to working on Kalyn’s Kitchen I also feature slow cooker recipes and pressure cooker recipes from food bloggers all around the web for my site Slow Cooker or Pressure Cooker, and my sisters Sandee, Pam, and Val work on that with me.
+In addition to working on Kalyn’s Kitchen I also feature slow cooker recipes and pressure cooker recipes from food bloggers all around the web for my site Slow Cooker or Pressure Cooker.

-For years I wrote about food at BlogHer.com, and even though I have now “retired” from that position, I’m still a big fan of the BlogHer/SheKnows organization and am proud of my association with them.
+For years I wrote about food at BlogHer.com and I’m still a big fan of the BlogHer/SheMedia organization and am proud of my association with them.

 Kalyn’s Kitchen has received some nice mentions in print media and other places on the web, and I appreciate all the publications and sites who have featured my work (although the last few years I’m not doing a good job at all of adding things to that page!)

 Kalyn’s Kitchen Through the Years: